suites-dev/codemod/README.md

 - Commit your changes or use `--force` to bypass

 **"No files found"**
-- Check your path and file extensions: `--extensions .spec.ts,.test.ts`
+- Check your source path and ensure it contains `.ts` or `.tsx` files

 **Parser errors**
 - Try the babel parser: `--parser babel`